Chháu-á-kóe

-Chháu-á-kóe is a type of kuih with a sweet dough made with glutinous rice flour, sugar, and a ground cooked paste of Gnaphalium affine or Chinese mugwort.
+Chháu-á-kóe is a type of kue made with glutinous rice flour, sugar, and a ground cooked paste of Gnaphalium affine or Chinese mugwort.
 The herbs give the dough and the finished kuih a unique flavor and brownish green color.
 The kuih is found in Fujian, Hakka, and Taiwanese cuisine.

-Chhau-a-koe is usually made in Qingming Festival as a celebratory food item.
+Chhau-a-koe is usually made for Tomb Sweeping Day as a celebratory food item.
 Although the kuih can be made from either herb, Chinese mugwort is more commonly used in making the Hakka-style variety.
 The herb-flavored dough is commonly filled with ground meat, dried white radish, or sweet bean pastes.
 In Taiwan, a filling consisting of dried shrimp, shiitake mushrooms, dried and shredded white radish (菜脯), and deep-fried shallots is commonly used.